sylvesterh/sylvesterh/README.md

 ## I'm a Developer!!

-- 🌱 I’m currently learning Dart and Flutter 🌱
+- 🌱 I’m currently learning Python and Django 🌱
 - ⚡ Fun fact: I love to play video games and enjoy creating builds in Terraria ⚡

 ### Connect with me: